NatashaCC27/Udacity-DS-Project-1/README.md

 ## Technologies Used
+- pandas - version 1.0.5
+- matplotlib - version 3.2.2
+- numpy - version 1.18.5
+- seaborn - version 0.10.1
-- Tech 1 - version 1.0
+- plotly - version 5.10.0
-- Tech 2 - version 2.0
+- sklearn - version 0.23.1
-- Tech 3 - version 3.0
+- scipy - version 1.5.0
+Python 3 is used throughout the notebook.

-## Setup
+## Files
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.
+The files included are lsitings.csv, where the data is held, and 'Udacity Project 1' Jupyter Notebook, which contains all the code.

 ## Project Status